 The company purposefully did not register “nylon” as a trademark – choosing to allow the word to enter the American vocabulary as a synonym for “stockings.”

-Nylon became far and away the biggest money-maker in the history of DuPont, and its success proved so powerful that it soon led the company’s executives to derive a new formula for growth, according to David A. Hounshell in The Nylon Drama.
+Nylon would become far and away the biggest money-maker in the history of DuPont.
+The powerful material from lab research led company executives to derive formulas for growth, according to Hounshell in The Nylon Drama.

-“By putting more money into fundamental research, Du Pont would discover and develop ‘new nylons,’ that is, new proprietary products sold to industrial customers and having the growth potential of nylon,” he explains.
+“By putting more money into fundamental research, Du Pont would discover and develop ‘new nylons,’ that is, new proprietary products sold to industrial customers and having the growth potential of nylon,” Hounshell explained in his 1988 book.

 Carothers did not live to see the widespread application of his work — in consumer goods such as toothbrushes, fishing lines, luggage and lingerie, or in special uses such as surgical thread, parachutes, or pipes — nor the powerful effect it had in launching a whole era of synthetics.

-The DuPont website notes the Carothers invention “changed the way people dressed worldwide and rendered the term ‘silk stocking’ – once an epithet directed at the wealthy elite – obsolete.
+As the DuPont website notes, the invention of nylon radically changed the way people dressed worldwide — and rendered the term ‘silk stocking’ obsolete (and once an epithet directed at the wealthy elite).

 Nylon’s success encouraged DuPont to adopt long-term strategies for products developed from basic research.